topotoolbox.StreamObject#

 - Parameters:

 data (tuple, optional) – A tuple of two node attribute lists representing the desired x and y values for each pixel in the stream network.
-If this argument is not supplied, the returned x and y values are the indices of the pixel in the DEM in the second and first dimension respectively.
-This reversal of dimensions corresponds to the orientation used by pyplot’s imshow, and allows plotting the stream network over a corresponding GridObject.
+If this argument is not supplied, the returned x and y values are the geographic coordinates of the node.

 - Returns: